wisemen-digital/vue-core/docs/packages/components-next/components/address-autocomplete/address-autocomplete-meta.md

     'required': false
   },
   {
-    'name': 'popoverOffset',
+    'name': 'popoverSide',
-    'description': '<p>The distance (in pixels) between the popper content and the trigger element.</p>\n', 'type': 'number',
-    'required': false
+    'description': '<p>Defines which side the content should appear on.</p>\n', 'type': '\'bottom\' | \'left\' | \'right\' | \'top\'', 'required': false
   },
   {
-    'name': 'popoverSide',
+    'name': 'popoverSideOffset',
-    'description': '<p>Defines which side the content should appear on.</p>\n', 'type': '\'bottom\' | \'left\' | \'right\' | \'top\'', 'required': false
+    'description': '<p>The distance in pixels between the popper content and the trigger element.</p>\n', 'type': 'number',
+    'required': false
   },
   {